View our nationwide interviewer opportunitiesFind out more about the latest vacancies available

 Social research needs careful and sensitive interviewing by specialists.
-Our 1,000 strong field force and telephone unit are the very best at what they do.
-We also engage around 180 nurses/midwives and biomedical interviewers collecting clinical and health data informing our health research.
+Our interviewer field force and telephone unit are the very best at what they do.
+We also engage nurses/midwives and biomedical interviewers to help collect clinical and health data informing our health research.

-Our fieldworkers are busy people, for example talking to thousands of families as part of the Study of Early Education & Development (SEED) on how childcare is helping children get ready for their first important education milestone – starting ‘big school’, and for the Health Survey for England (HSE) our interviewers and nurses, discovered that very few people who suffer from high blood pressure actually knew about it resulting in doctors’ updating their practice to check blood pressure more regularly.
-On the English Housing Survey (EHS), our interviewers made a big impact on the national housing policy, including ‘help to buy’ schemes and keeping the elderly warm over winter.
+Our field force are busy people.
+For example, they talk with thousands of families as part of the Study of Early Education and Development (SEED) project on how childcare is helping children get ready for their first important education milestone – starting ‘big school’; for the Health Survey for England (HSE), our interviewers and biomedical workers discovered that very few people who suffer from high blood pressure actually knew about it, resulting in doctors’ updating their practice to check blood pressure more regularly; on the English Housing Survey (EHS), our interviewers made a big impact on the national housing policy, including ‘help-to-buy’ schemes and keeping older persons warm over winter.

 We set the standard for social research and are proud to be doing this.
 As a NatCen interviewer, you’ll visit people in their homes to ask them about all sorts of interesting topics.
 What you find out will ultimately contribute to future social policy in Britain.